ST10403514/Cashify_BudgetTracker/README.md

 **Guidelines**:
 - Follow Kotlin coding standards.
-- Update RoomDB migrations for schema changes.
+- Update Firestore rules for data changes.
 - Test on API 33/35 emulators.
 - Document new features in this README.